 About the Artist – Paul Hopkinson

-Hello there!
+Hi there!
 So you want to read a bit about me, The Devon Artist, Paul Hopkinson.
 Well here you go…

 I started drawing when I was knee high to a grasshopper but I didn’t pick up my first brush until the age of eleven.
 This was when I first started to paint in oils with my Uncle, Peter Hopkinson who is a fantastic artist.
 We used to venture into the Derbyshire countryside with canvases and easels, indeed that is where it all began!

 For many years I have undertaken watercolour, oil, acrylic and graphite commissions and have painted portraits, landscapes and also animals.
 Below you will see a few of my favourite pet paintings.
-It is always such an honour and privilege to be asked to paint someone’s beloved animal.
+It is always such an honour and privilege to be asked to paint someone’s beloved animal. i

 I now paint as a full time artist and have nearly 40 years of experience.
 It is great to be able to say that I love every minute of my work.
 However, the time always seem to go too quickly when I paint!